Fl0W97/ci-c5-housing-market-prices/README.md

 [page_pipeline_performance](page_pipeline_performance.py)

-This site provides more detailed information about the pipelines used within this project.
+This site provides more detailed information about the two pipelines used within this project.
+The results of the evalaution are also mentioned (MAE, R² score).

 <img src="images/overview_ml_pipeline_performance.PNG" alt="see pipeline performance page" width="700">

 ## Project Kanban Board and User Stories

 The project scope is defined as an MVP.
 The main functionalities for adding comments and methods, as well as browsing through the different methods, have been set up.
-The "must-have"-User Stories have been labeld as MVP in the GitHub project right at the beginning.
+The "must-have"-User Stories have been labeld in the GitHub project and all relevant tickets for the projec have the milestone: MVP.
 Further User Stories have been added along the (MVP) project.
-The user stories have been defined, and all relevant ones for MVP 1 have been closed.
+The user stories have been defined, and all relevant ones for MVP have been closed.
 In the column 'MVP2', there are user stories defined for further improvements and extensions after the project submission.
+Milestone MVP is created andd linked with the relevant stories.

 ***[Project Kanban Board](https://github.com/users/Fl0W97/projects/4/views/1)***